Fragjacker/DoW-Mod-Manager/README.md

 First of all - application versions will be a little more consistent now:
 1. First value is a major version.
-2. Second value is a feature version
+2. Second value is a feature version.
-3. Third value is a bugfix version
+3. Third value is a bugfix version.

 So 1.6.0 means "major version 1, feature version 6, bugfix version 0"

 - Added support for mods for Winter Assault and Original.
 Gold Edition is also supported but if you want to play with mods for Original - you have to temporary rename your Winter Assault executable.
 That could be simplified in future releases